HDL QPSK Transmitter and Receiver

 Test bench generation time depends on the simulation time.

-You can modify the channel conditions by tuning the variables listed in this table in the
+You can modify the channel conditions by tuning the variables listed in this table on the Channel subsystem mask in the

 Variable Name Description ______________________ _______________________________________________________________________________________ dataBits Data bits to the transmitter Rsym Symbol rate specified in symbols per second fractionalTimingOffset Normalized timing phase offset specified in the range >= 0 and < 1 timingFrequencyOffset Timing frequency offset specified in PPM EbN0dB Energy per information bit to single sided noise power spectral density specified in dB CFO Carrier frequency offset specified in Hz CPO Carrier phase offset specified in degrees